Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/troubleshooting.md

 If you lose Materials when converting trail or line particles, you need to re-apply the Materials to the FBX Linked Prefab after conversion.

+<a name="BrokenRecorder"></a>

+## Uninstalling FBX Exporter breaks Unity Recorder

+If you are uninstalling the FBX Exporter package but would like to continue using the Unity Recorder make sure to first remove all existing FBX Recorders.
+You can do this by right clicking on the FBX recorders in the Recorder Window or Timeline and selecting "Delete".

+If you have already uninstalled the FBX Exporter package and are now having issues with the Unity Recorder, follow these steps:
+1. Reinstall the FBX Exporter package
+2. Find and remove all FBX recorder instances (right click and Delete from the Recorder Window and Timeline(s))